Skip to content

 mmock@warner.rochester.edu

-Martha Mock, PhD, is a professor and director of the Center for Disability and Education at the Warner School of Education and Human Development at the University of Rochester.
-Mock has worked alongside and on behalf of individuals with disabilities and their families as a special education teacher, professor, and advocate for over two decades.
+Martha Mock, Ph.D., is a professor and the director of the Center for Disability and Education at the Warner School of Education and Human Development at the University of Rochester.
+Mock has worked alongside and on behalf of individuals with disabilities and their families as a teacher, professor, and advocate for three decades.
 Mock is widely known for her work in the area of college options for students with intellectual and developmental disabilities (IDD).
-She teaches courses in inclusion, disability, and early childhood.
-Mock earned her BS in Psychology from the University of Richmond, her MEd from Virginia Commonwealth University, and her PhD in Special Education from the University of Wisconsin-Madison.
+She is the chair of the Accreditation Workgroup for the Think College National Coordinating Center and is the co-founder of the New York Inclusive Higher Education Coalition, a group of colleges, agencies, and families interested in promoting inclusive higher education throughout New York State.
+Mock is a former special education teacher and holds her Doctor of Philosophy degree in Special Education from the University of Wisconsin-Madison.
+Mock is affiliated with the Inclusive Higher Education Accreditation Council, a new program accreditor for higher education programs serving students with intellectual disability.

 585-273-1838